return to Home page

 pur·loin (pr-loin, pûrloin) v.tr.
 To steal, often in a violation of trust.

-From the Free Dictionary
+From the

 It's a shocking story, told to show the importance of professional conservation, and also to inform researchers who plan to use the Silver Archives.

 In 1967-1968, when the archives were stored at The Temple, Noah Orion, who had just come to Cleveland to teach in a Jewish day school, began to use them for his doctoral research.
-He was given frequent - and we must assume also unsupervised - access to the original documents.
+He was given frequent, and we must assume also unsupervised, access to the original documents.

 In 2005, years after the Silver Archives had moved to the WRHS and had been processed and microfilmed, the WRHS received two boxes of documents.

+It seems that when Noah Orion found documents related to his topic, he didn't ask for them to be copied.
+He put them in his briefcase and took them home!
 He then returned to Israel, taking the purloined papers with him.
 He wrote notes in ink on some documents and finished his dissertation 14 years later, in 1982.
 He continued to keep these precious papers from others, stored in a damp location, and waited another 23 years to return them.

 Known as the Abba Hillel Silver Papers, Series III, they are 2.01 lineal feet and archived in two containers.
 Finding Aid